Therapy For Anxiety

 DSM-5: How mental health professionals diagnose anxiety

 The Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5) lays out guidelines to help clinicians identify and diagnose mental illnesses of all kinds, including anxiety disorders and other psychiatric disorders.
-If you meet with a therapist or psychiatrist for evaluation, they’ll typically compare your experience to the guidelines and use their professional experience to provide a diagnosis and initial treatment recommendations, if applicable.
+If you seek therapy and meet with a therapist or psychiatrist for evaluation, they’ll typically compare your experience to the guidelines and use their professional experience to provide a diagnosis and initial treatment recommendations, if applicable.

 Stress and trauma-related anxiety disorders